Enrollment Policy, Procedures and Timeline

 Victory Ridge Academy is committed to providing a collaborative educational-therapeutic education to eligible children in the Lake Wales and surrounding communities.
 VRA will not discriminate against applicants on the basis of race, ethnicity, religion, national origin or disability.

 All eligible students will have an equal opportunity of attending the school through the school’s application and wait-list procedure.
-Families will receive information about the school’s mission and vision, communicate with the school officials, and receive the school application packet.
 Victory Ridge Academy uses a rolling-application process, and students are eligible to apply at any time.
 Families will be contacted regarding the outcome of their applications in a timely manner.

 The following eligible students will have preference in admission, assuming that at no point these preferences are more than a small percentage of the school, as per federal guidelines: